kvncnls/kvncnls/README.md

 ## 📋 About me:
-- 💻 I'm a freelance designer & frontend developer.
+- 💻 I'm a creative frontend developer & UI designer.
-- 🔥 I’m currently learning to be a better CSS/JS animator.
+- 🔥 I’m currently improving my skills at CSS/JS animations.
 Creative design & development is fucking awesome.
 - 💼 I'm currently booked for freelancing but send me a message anyway!
 We can collab in the future, or I can point you towards my network of devs and designers.

 Give me a follow on Twitter!!